ManishaAnaparthi/ManishaAnaparthi/README.md

 - 👋 Hi, I’m @ManishaAnaparthi
-- 👀 I’m interested in CYEBR SECURITY and artificial intelligence, machine learning and deep learning areas.
+- 👀 I’m interested lies in  CYEBR SECURITY and artificial intelligence, machine learning and deep learning areas.
 - 🌱 I’m currently learning ..Cyber security,and NLP
-- 💞️ I’m looking to collaborate on ... reputed companies.
+- 💞️ I’m looking to collaborate on internships based on technologies
 - 📫 How to reach me ...@manishaanaparthi123@gmail.com
+- ✨ fun fact : I'm not working with out music.
+- 🎉Hobbies : music , workouts, learn something new,mind mapping.

 <!---
 ManishaAnaparthi/ManishaAnaparthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.